-There is no one who doesn’t have that one thing that causes insecurity about his or her appearance.
+There is likely no one who doesn’t care about their looks and certainly NO ONE who doesn’t have that one thing that causes insecurity about their appearance.
 It has as much to do with what you think others think about you as what you think of yourself.
-It could be your nose, your hair, breast, or just about anything that has been deemed not to be how it should be.
-When you think this way, you will never be at ease and comfortable with yourself, the real you.
-You cannot be happy, no matter the circumstance or your status in life, until you resolve the issue you have with what you think you see when you look at you.
-Reflections do not always tell the truth.
+It could be your nose, your hair, breast, or just about anything that has been deemed not to be how it should be by those who will profit the most at your expense.

-The images you see in magazines, on TV shows, and throughout the media are not human prototypes.
-It is mostly an illusion, a fantasy created to sell an image of perfection.
-The perfect dazzling white teeth, long flowing hair, and a curvy body with all of the accompanying accouterments: the typical look you see as you go about your day, yes, sure thing.
-And as one would expect, those who bother the most will try to change things about themselves to be all that, even things that cannot or should not be changed.
-They spend loads of time and money on how they look, how they dress, and right down to how they walk and talk.
+No, not true—though—many by their spending confirms, at least for them, that it is.
+And as one would expect, those who are bothered the most by how they think, and yes, think, will try to change things about themselves to be that image of perfection, even things that cannot or should not be changed.
+So they spend loads of time and money on how they look, how they dress, and right down to how they walk and talk.

 The jokes and harsh words can be personal and quite nasty.
 Those who are adept at it can be creative with their techniques, while others show no mercy.
 The focus is always on those aspects of your person that are easy to attack.
 It is just superficial, yes, but it hurts, nonetheless.
 Making these critical remarks to inflict hurt and pain has become acceptable—it is “everywhere.”
-In casual conversations, in movies that we see, in magazines, and even in some of the books that we read: There it is.
+In casual conversations, in movies that we see, in magazines, and even in some of the books we read.
+There it is.
 It is no wonder that anxiety, low self-esteem, and insecurity are at an all-time high.

 We have men, women, girls, boys, and even young children—more so today than ever—who have become entrapped by the marketing of major businesses and a brain-washed society.
-The very people who should know better are caught up with the rest in the swirl of the marketing monster.
+The very people who should know better are caught up with the rest in the swirl of the marketing machine.
 We are now looking for the ideal when it is not to be found, for it is always moving and changing.
 And there is no better way to separate you from your money than creating “false” insecurity and a sense of need.
 Know what is being sold before you buy.
 Money will not buy self-esteem.
 You have to earn it by changing how you see yourself.

 We all have physical differences in height, weight, ears, eyes, and all of the other variations that come with being a living organism, a creation of nature.
 Even the appearance of the genitals causes much anxiety and personal and social discomfort.
 And the public buys into it.
-There are billions spent annually on Labiaplasty, Vaginal Rejuvenation, penis enlargement, and other body modifications by men, women, and even teens.
+There are billions spent annually on Labiaplasty, Vaginal Rejuvenation, Penis Enlargement, and other body modifications by men, women, and even teens.